 Long-term Care Quality

-Contributing to this facility's list of strengths, it also was given a very favorable long-term care grade.
-We awarded them a dominant grade of A in this category.
-When facilities receive a grade in this range in this category it typically means it has plenty of staff and is an overall good place to reside on a permanent basis.
-In addition to considering the volume of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
-This facility provided the vaccine to 100 percent of its residents, which is significantly higher than the vast majority of nursing homes.
-Clearly, this nursing home is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.
+One of the other reasons we rated this facility so favorably is that it received a very impressive long-term care score.
+Indeed, long-term care turned out to be its second highest category grade.
+In that category, we awarded this facility a grade of A-.
+When nursing homes receive a score in this range in this category it typically means it's well-staffed and is an overall good place to reside on a permanent basis.
+After assessing the amount of care provided by nurses aids and other staff, we next considered the nursing home's vaccination record.
+This nursing home vaccinated 100 percent of its residents against pneumonia, which is significantly higher than most nursing homes.
+Clearly, this place is doing something right in this area as it was able to keep its residents out of the hospital.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Eureka Nursing Center?